Brazil's ex-soccer chief tries to reach bond deal to stay out of jail

 Marin was allowed to remain under house arrest for at least another month while his lawyers try to obtain the bond or find another way to satisfy prosecutors.
 U.S. District Judge Raymond Dearie set a deadline of Jan.
 15.

-U.S. prosecutors have charged 41 people and entities in a probe of football corruption spanning the globe, knocking out the leadership of FIFA and of federations in much of the Americas.
+U.S. prosecutors have charged 41 people and entities in a probe of soccer corruption spanning the globe, knocking out the leadership of FIFA and of federations in much of the Americas.

 Marin was arrested in May in a dawn raid at a luxury Zurich hotel and agreed in October to be extradited from Switzerland.